Marijuana Detox: How to Detox from Weed & How Long Will It Take?

 Detox & Withdrawal Symptoms

-Detox from weed comes with a handful of withdrawal symptoms that can make it difficult to quit.
+Detox from weed comes with a handful of withdrawal symptoms that can make it difficult to quit (or more likely to relapse without the proper support in place).
 Some marijuana withdrawal symptoms include:

 Medications & Detox Treatment

-There are currently no medical treatments available to support someone detoxing from weed, though there are many detox programs out there that can treat individual symptoms and provide support.
-Behavioral interventions and personal therapy have been successful in helping those trying to get and stay sober.
+Some pharmacological interventions help in the treatment of cannabis withdrawal, including CB receptor agonists and other drugs that may be used to address specific withdrawal symptoms, such as anxiety.6 Behavioral interventions and personal therapy have been successful in helping those trying to get and stay sober.
 In an outpatient or inpatient detox program, medical professionals can provide medications to treat withdrawal symptoms, such as nausea or headaches, in order to aid the detox process.
-Doctors may also recommend patients gradually taper off their weed use in hopes of making withdrawal symptoms less severe.
+Doctors may also recommend patients gradually taper down the amount of weed that they use in hopes of making withdrawal symptoms less severe.

 Risks of Detoxing on Your Own